The structure of connected (graded) Hopf algebras revisited: Introduction

 The above theorem has some interesting consequences.
 For example, it follows that every commutative connected (graded) Hopf algebra is a (graded) polynomial algebra over any of its (graded) Hopf subalgebras in some family of (graded) variables, see Corollary \ref{polynomial-generator} and Corollary \ref{connected-commutative-Hopf-algebra}.
-As special cases, some classical results are reconfirmed: (1) every commutative affine connected Hopf algebra is a polynomial algebra \cite[Theorem 0.1]{BGZ}; (2) the shuffle algebras are graded polynomial algebras \cite[Theorem 3.1.1]{Rad1}; (3) the Hopf algebra of quasi-symmetric functions is a graded polynomial algebra over the Hopf algebra of symmetric fuctions \cite[Corollary 2.2]{MaRe}.
+As special cases, some classical results are reconfirmed: (1) every commutative affine connected Hopf algebrna is a polynomial algebra \cite[Theorem 0.1]{BGZ}; (2) the shuffle algebras are graded polynomial algebras \cite[Theorem 3.1.1]{Rad1}; (3) the Hopf algebra of quasi-symmetric functions is a graded polynomial algebra over the Hopf algebra of symmetric functions \cite[Corollary 2.2]{MaRe}.
 We expect more applications of Theorem \ref{maintheorem-generator} for the study of group schemes and combinatorial Hopf algebras.

 Another interesting consequence of Theorem \ref{maintheorem-generator} concerns Hopf Ore extensions.
-This line of research begun in \cite{Pan} and has been made great progress recently \cite{BOZZ, Hu, BZ2, ZSL3}.
+This line of research begun in \cite{Pan} and has attracted a number of studies recently \cite{BOZZ, Hu, BZ2, ZSL3}.
 Recall that an \emph{$n$-step iterated Hopf Ore extension} (\emph{n-step IHOE}, for short) of a Hopf algebra $R$ is a Hopf algebra $H$ which contains $R$ as a Hopf subalgebra and there is a chain of Hopf subalgebras $R=H^0\subset H^1 \subset \cdots \subset H^n= H$ with each of the extensions $H^i\subset H^{i+1}$ being an Ore extension as algebras (Definition \ref{definition-Hopf-Ore}).
-According to \cite[Theorem B]{ZSL3}, connected graded Hopf algebras of GK dimension $d$ are all graded $d$-step IHOEs' of the base field.
+According to \cite[Theorem B]{ZSL3}, a connected graded Hopf algebra of GK dimension $d$ can be obtained as a $d$-step IHOE of the base field.
 In this paper, we generalize \cite[Theorem B]{ZSL3} as follows.

-\begin{maintheorem} (Theorem \ref{IHOE-graded}) Let $H$ be a connected graded Hopf algerba of GK dimension $d$ and $K$ a graded Hopf subalgebra of GK dimension $e$.
-Then $H$ is a graded $(d-e)$-step IHOE of $K$ of derivation type. \end{maintheorem}
+\begin{maintheorem} (Theorem \ref{IHOE-graded}) Let $H$ be a connected graded Hopf algebra of GK dimension $d$ and $K$ a graded Hopf subalgebra of GK dimension $e$.
+Then $H$ is a graded $(d-e)$-step IHOE of $K$ of derivation type (Definition \ref{definition-Hopf-Ore}). \end{maintheorem}